Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 vampire and might be called to fight the PCs.
 The long-missing singer Shensen is also here as a statue.

-Beyond even that there are a couple of secret chambers they haven't been able to find, and which contain valuable Silver Ravens stuff.
+There are a couple of additional secret chambers Thrune's lackeys haven't been able to find, and which contain valuable Silver Ravens stuff.
 This includes the crypts for the original Ravens, which confirm their fates and the fact that Jackdaw, the last remaining member, might still be alive.
 And it also includes the musical score for the Song of Silver, a potent ritual that will greatly help the PCs in the climax of the rebellion.

 Using rebellion actions the PCs can arm themselves with plenty of information before going in: a Covert Action can give them the map to the whole building,